M b v: Background and recording

 In 2006, Shields resumed recording at the time when the band was reunited, combining recordings from the 1996 and 1997 sessions with additional instrumentation.
 Final vocal, bass and drum tracks and overdubs were recorded in 2011 and 2012.
 "She Found Now" was the only song recorded "completely from scratch" in 2012.
 The album was recorded and mixed on analogue equipment, as with My Bloody Valentine's earlier albums.
 It was recorded on 2-inch 24-track tape and mixed on half-inch tape.

 Mastering was completed on 21 December 2012, after four months of mixing and editing in late 2012.
 The post-production process involved no digital processing, according to the band.
-The band recorded additional material at Grouse Lodge in Westmeath, Republic of Ireland during January 2013.
+The band recorded additional material at Grouse Lodge in County Westmeath, Ireland during January 2013.